Make your study plan

 - High school – 45 minutes

-These are helpful guidelines for the amount of time to spend on an activity.
+These are basic guidelines for the amount of time to spend on an activity.
 Breaking the time up may also make learning more productive.
-To expect more is not beneficial.
+Longer times actually decreases learning effectiveness.

 Homeschool Spanish Study Plan